peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-28 Hit The Ground Upright.md

 	- Tony offers to make her a drink and an Angelina 3, but she says that his drinks are good, and that the appeal of bar drinks is that they taste a little like piss
 	- Minksi grabs a passerby for the nearest tavern or bar, and he says that alcohol's been banned for over 100 years
 	- Angered, Minksi tries to trip the man with her tail, but he steps on it and walks halfway
-- [[Ionntrás Campaign/Party/Tony Garp\|Tony Garp]] whispers to Captain Minksi that he's read in books that places that are restricted like this usually go really hard in private
+- [[Ionntrás Campaign/Party/Tony Garp\|Ionntrás Campaign/Party/Tony Garp]] whispers to Captain Minksi that he's read in books that places that are restricted like this usually go really hard in private
 	- Minksi praises him for his idea and renews her effort to find a tavern
 - The party hears the sounds of jovial voices and cheering from a rundown church
 	- Reed recognizes it as the church where she met the man that fixed the party